liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 	http://localhost:8080/api/secure/jsonws/dlapp/get-file-entries/repository-id/10172/folder-id/0

-Parameters may be given in **any** order; it’s not necessary to follow the order in which the arguments specified in the method signatures.
+Parameters may be given in **any** order; itï¿½s not necessary to follow the order in which the arguments specified in the method signatures.

 When a method name is overloaded, the *best match* will be used: The method that contains the least number of undefined arguments is invoked.